 What are Non-Rivalrous Goods?

 Non-rivalrous goods are public goods that are consumed by people but whose supply is not affected by people’s consumption.
-In other words, when an individual or a group of individuals use a particular good, the supply left for other people remains unchanged.
+In other words, when an individual or a group of individuals use a particular good, the supply left for other people to use remains unchanged.
 Therefore, non-rivalrous goods can be consumed over and over again without the fear of depletion of supply.

 One example of non-rivalrous goods is a television show.
-When a show is aired on TV, and a group of twenty people watches it from their home, other groups of people watching the same show get to watch exactly the same show, regardless of how many of them are actually watching it together.
+When a show is aired on TV, and a group of twenty people watches it from their home, other groups of people watching the show get to watch exactly the same show, regardless of how many of them are actually watching it together.